ibmresilient/resilient-community-apps/fn_machine_learning/README.md

 Make a prediction of a selected field of a given incident, using a pre-built machine learning model.

 In addition, this package contains a command line tool used to build a machine learning model.
-Please refer to the User Guide for instructions on building the model and running predictions.
+Please refer to the User Guide for explanation on building the model and running predictions.

 ## System Requirements
 - Resilient Server version 30 or later
 - Ability to connect to Resilient server with HTTPS on port 443 and 65001

-## Package Dependences
+## Package Dependencies
-- sklearn 0.19.2
+- sklearn 0.20.4
-- pandas 0.23.3
+- pandas 0.24.2
-- numpy 1.12.1
+- numpy 1.16.6
-- scipy 1.1.0
+- scipy 1.2.3
 - resilient_circuits version 30 or later

 ## Installation